DARR

 An AI risk taxonomy that fits how organizations already manage risk.

 The Deployer AI Risk Register sorts 82 canonical risks and 61 sub-risks into seven families a deploying organization can own.
 Each family reconciles with a domain an enterprise risk, compliance, or security function already runs, so AI risk drops into the existing framework rather than standing apart.
-It is the taxonomy practitioners build their AI risk management, governance, and security program on.
+It is a taxonomy practitioners can build their AI risk management, governance, and security programs on.

 Model & system behaviour